 Chapters are divided based on course: Introduction, A Shared Table, Soups, Roast Meats & Kebabs, Warming Food for Long Winters, Plovs & Pilafs, Accompaniments, Breads & Doughs, Drinks, and Desserts & Sweetmeats.

 I was so incredibly excited to learn more about an area and cuisine I may never get the chance to experience in person through the breathtaking photography and Eden and Ford’s stories.
 They begin with an overview and history of the region.
+The title, Samarkand, is named after the city in Uzbekistan known as the “crossroads of cultures” for its location along the Silk Road and variety of ethnic groups.
 Uzbekistan alone has been influenced by seven ethnic groups in Samarkand- the Tajiks, Russians, Turks, Jews, Koreans, Caucasians, and Uzbeks.
 The background of each group is explained and how they left their mark on the cuisine.

 Measurements are provided in US Customary.
-The name of the dish is generally written in English, but the name in the original language is occasionally given.
+The name of the dish is written in English, but the name in the original language is occasionally given.
 Every recipe includes a headnote with background information and serving tips.
 The food photography is provided by Laura Edwards.
 Most of the recipes include a full page photo, generally of the finished dish.
-There are also absolutely gorgeous photos of the scenery, markets, and people of Central Asia.
+There are also absolutely gorgeous photos of the scenery, markets, and people.

-This was my first time rolling out stuffed flatbreads.
-A few of the onions escaped as I rolled them out, but overall most stayed inside to create crisp, flaky layers with bits of the sweet caramelized onions in every bite.
-I also learned that Claire is crazy about caramelized onions and tried her best to steal away the breads as I was photographing.
+A few of the onions escaped as I formed the Katama, but overall most stayed inside to create crisp, flaky layers with bits of the sweet caramelized onions in every bite.
+I also learned that Claire is crazy about caramelized onions and tried her best to steal away the Katama as I was photographing.
 She ended up eating a whole one on her own along with the bits of runaway onion she would grab as I was rolling out the Katama.

 I also made Tomatoes, Dill, and Purple Basil; Yogurt, Cucumber, and Rose Petal Soup; Beef Shashlik with Tahini and Pistachio Sauce; and Bukharian Family-Style Chicken and Rice.